Sergei Yursky: Biography

-Yursky was born in Leningrad, USSR, on 16 March 1935 in the family of Yuri Sergeyevich Yursky.
+Yursky was born in Leningrad, USSR, on 16 March 1935 to the family of Yuri Sergeyevich Yursky.
 He studied at the Faculty of Law of Zhdanov Leningrad State University.

 In 1959 he graduated from Ostrovsky Leningrad Theatrical Institute, Leonid Makaryev's course.
 After completing his second year, in 1957, he was invited to the Gorky Bolshoi Drama Theater.

-From 1957 till 1979 he was one of the leading actors of Gorky Bolshoi Drama Theater in Leningrad.
+From 1957 to 1979 he was one of the leading actors of Gorky Bolshoi Drama Theater in Leningrad.
 The leading part in Wit Works Woe (1962) by Alexander Griboedov made him one of the most significant actors of his generation.
-His director's debut Moliere (also known as The Cabal of Hypocrites) by Mikhail Bulgakov in 1977 was highly acclaimed, but was not accepted by Georgy Tovstonogov, and led to Yursky's departure from the theatre.
+His director's debut, Moliere (also known as The Cabal of Hypocrites), by Mikhail Bulgakov in 1977 was highly acclaimed, but was not accepted by Georgy Tovstonogov and led to Yursky's departure from the theatre.

 His first major film role was Chudak in the film The Man from Nowhere (1961).
 The actor gained wide fame for his roles as Vicknicksor in the film The Republic of ShKID (1966) and Ostap Bender in The Little Golden Calf (1968).

 From 1979, he was an actor and director of Mossovet Theater in Moscow.
 He also worked as an actor and director in Moscow Art Theatre, as well as in Belgium, France and Japan.

-Yursky performed one-man recitals of poetry and prose, touring widely with them in USSR, then Russia and beginning in the 1990s many countries with a Russian-speaking population.
+Yursky performed one-man recitals of poetry and prose, touring widely with them in the USSR, then Russia and beginning in the 1990s many countries with a Russian-speaking population.

 From 1961 to 1968, Yursky was married to actress Zinaida Sharko.
-From his second marriage, he has a daughter, Daria Yurskaya, who became an actress at the Moscow Chekhov Art Theatre.
+From his second marriage, he had a daughter, Daria Yurskaya, who became an actress at the Moscow Chekhov Art Theatre.

-On February 8, 2019, the actor felt unwell while at home.
+On 8 February 2019, the actor felt unwell while at home.
 By the time the ambulance arrived, he had died.

 A civil memorial service was held on February 11 at the Mossovet Theater.
 He was buried at the Troyekurovskoye Cemetery.

-On February 8, 2021, a monument was erected on the actor's grave.
+On 8 February 2021, a monument was erected on the actor's grave.